AnhDuck/Astrodymium-Flat-Field-Panel/README.md

 ### Recommended print settings:

-* 0.2mm layer height (required)
+* 0.2mm layer height (this is required for bridging to work as expected)
-* 0.48mm line/extrusion width - first and top layer should use 0.40/0.42mm width for a better finish.
+* 0.48mm line/extrusion width - first and top layer should use 0.42mm width for a better finish.
 * 1mm top and bottom
-* 20% gyroid infill
+* 20% rectilinear infill
 * 4-5 perimeters